cristiantlopez/Variational-Waveguide-QED-Simulators/README.md

 # Variational-Waveguide-QED-Simulators

-Codes to reproduce the figures in the article: "Variational waveguide QED simulators", C. Tabares, A. Muñoz de las Heras, L. Tagliacozzo, D. Porras, and A. González-Tudela (2023).
+Codes to reproduce the figures in the article: "*Variational waveguide QED simulators*", C. Tabares, A. Muñoz de las Heras, L. Tagliacozzo, D. Porras, and A. González-Tudela (2023).